ICESAT-2HackWeek/ICESat-2-Hackweek-2023/book/projects/project_readmes/README_surfit.md

 Our main goal(s) for this project was to see if we could investigate roughness

 Some individual goals for this project were to
-*Get familiar to accessing ICESat-2 data via cloud (e.g., sliderule, earthaccess, etc.).
+* Get familiar to accessing ICESat-2 data via cloud (e.g., sliderule, earthaccess, etc.).

 ### Study Sites
-We compared tracks from Black Rock Desert, Nevada and Utqiagvik, Alaska.
-These tracks were chosen as regions of interest because of the relative flatness of both locations the availability of track data.
+We compared tracks from Black Rock Desert, Nevada and Utqiagvik, Alaska...

 ## Project Outcomes